 Non-Violent Crimes In The State Of Georgia

-There is a common misconception for many people that so called “victimcolumbusgalawyerscolumbusgalawyers203less” crimes are somehow less egregious, less terrifying, and are less of a threat to the fabric of civilized society.
+There is a common misconception for many people that so called “victimless” crimes are somehow less egregious, less terrifying, and are less of a threat to the fabric of civilized society.
 This is, of course, not how the authorities regard such crimes.
 Non-violent crimes involve victims just as much as violent crimes do.
 For the state of Georgia, there are an array of non-violent, but still very serious crimes that could bring an offender significant fines and prison time.

 Drug And Theft Crimes